Courses

 Addresses how to fully assess and manage the most common medical crises in patients, offering a "think outside the box" methodology and emphasizing scene size-up, history, interactive group discussion on potential treatment strategies, and physical exam to systematically rule out and consider differential diagnoses.
 AMLS is endorsed by the National Association of EMS Physicians.

 Recognized as the world's premier program for prehospital emergency trauma care, offers a unique approach to trauma care, promoting critical thinking and addressing multi-system trauma for the best patient care.
-PHTLS was developed in cooperation with the American College of Surgeons Committee on Trauma.
+The 16-hour PHTLS course was developed in cooperation with the American College of Surgeons Committee on Trauma.
 It is the preferred trauma program for the United States Armed Forces.

 The Community Paramedic Program prepares EMS professionals to support patients beyond the emergency response setting through expanded assessment, care coordination, patient education, chronic disease support, and community-based health care services.
 This training helps paramedics work alongside health care partners to reduce unnecessary emergency department visits, improve follow-up care, and connect patients with appropriate resources.